Hélène Binet, Communications Director, Makesense: "Cycling brings people to ecology through pleasure".

 Why is roaming a way to share extraordinary moments of closeness with your children, far from the daily grind and its urgency?

-For 15 years now, Hélène Binet, Makesense' s Communications Director, has spent her vacations with her husband and three children, criss-crossing the roads by bike.
+For 15 years now, Hélène Binet, Communications Director of Makesense has spent her vacations with her husband and three children, criss-crossing the roads by bike.

 Her eyes sparkle with joy as she recounts the laughter, the hassles and the impromptu, sometimes absurd evenings, and would convince the most anti-bike person in the world to give these sporting escapades a try.

-I hope this episode will provide food for thought about adventuring with children.
+I hope this episode will be a source of reflection on adventuring with children.

 Summary